Calibration

 To use a custom calibration square, select Custom in the drop-down menu, enter the correct vertical offset and select the square's markers in the 3D Viewport before setting the ground plane.

-The Vertical Offset is the distance between the center of the markers on the calibration square and the actual ground and is a required value in setting the global origin.
-For a custom calibration square, measure the distance between the center of the marker and the lowest tip at the vertex of the calibration square and enter this value in the Calibration pane.
+When using a custom calibration square, measure the distance between the center of the marker and the lowest tip at the vertex of the calibration square.
+Enter this value in the Vertical Offset field in the Calibration pane.

 The Ground Plane Refinement feature improves the leveling of the coordinate plane.
 This is useful when establishing a ground plane for a large volume, because the surface may not be perfectly uniform throughout the plane.